 SJ Personal Healthcare Advocates is an advocacy firm specializing in the healthcare industry.
-SH PHA works through the health insurance bureaucracy to ensure claims are paid timely and accurately.
+SJ PHA works through the health insurance bureaucracy to ensure claims are paid timely and accurately.
 Their team of experts is ready to assist with all health insurance claim matters.
 They are located in New Jersey, but support families, healthcare providers, and employers around the country.

-Established in 2006, Feeding Matters is the first organization in the world uniting the field’s leading advocates, experts, and allied healthcare professionals with the concerns of families to ignite unprecedented change in the system of care through advocacy, education, support, and research.
+Established in 2006, Feeding Matters is the first organization in the world to unite the field’s leading advocates, experts, and allied healthcare professionals with the concerns of families to ignite unprecedented change in the system of care through advocacy, education, support, and research.
 Feeding Matters also created a standalone diagnosis for PFD, hosts the International Pediatric Feeding Disorder Conference, and developed the Infant and Child Feeding Questionnaire.

 You may be interested in the following resources from Feeding Matters: